-Space has become a truly borderless frontier, with approximately 90 countries around the world indicating interest in contributing to space programs and 75 countries that already have some form of space agency.
+Space has become a truly borderless frontier, with approximately 86 countries around the world indicating interest in contributing to space programs and 75 countries that already have some form of space agency.
 Euroconsult estimates the number of space exploration missions will increase by 250% over the next decade to 130 as countries pursue manned Lunar and Martian missions and search for signs of life in our solar system.

-Government funding for space exploration is projected to increase from less than US\$20 billion in 2019 to US\$30 billion by 2029.
-Euroconsult estimates that there will be over 50 lunar missions over the next decade with 10 countries and the European Union planning 15 robotic missions for 2022 alone.
-Furthermore, NASA has announced plans to spend approximately US\$7 billion per year on deep-space exploration programs to enable the return of astronauts to the moon by 2025.
+Government funding for space exploration is projected to increase from less than US\$20 billion in 2019 to US\$31 billion by 2031.
+Euroconsult estimates that there will be over 60 lunar missions over the next decade.
+Furthermore, NASA has announced plans to spend approximately US\$7.5 billion in 2023 on deep-space exploration programs to enable the return of astronauts to the moon by 2025.
 The increasing frequency of Lunar missions will be driven by a diverse number of countries around the world, including Canada, Israel, India, China, Russia, the U.S., and the United Kingdom.
 Martian exploration is also on the rise.
 In 2021, the United Arab Emirates, the U.S., and China all successfully executed missions to Mars.
-Additional missions are planned over the next few years from the U.S., Russia, China, Japan and the European Space Agency, with the goal of landing humans on the planet in the 2030s.
+Additional missions are planned over the next few years from the U.S., Russia, China, Japan and ESA, with the goal of landing humans on the planet in the 2030s.